collabnix/kubelabs/KubeSphere/kubesphere-lab.md

 ## Kubesphere lab

 ### Requirements
 First off, you need a Kubernetes cluster.
 Kubesphere supports deploying on a Linux VM (as well as their own managed Kubesphere cloud), but we will be doing this lab by deploying on a Kubernetes cluster.
 Since Kubesphere has so many features you will need a fair bit of resources.
 As such, it is best if the cluster has 4GB memory and at least 3 cores.
 [Minikube](https://minikube.sigs.k8s.io/docs/start/) is a great way to get a single-node cluster up and running on your local machine.
-As of the time of writing, minikube supports Kubernetes version 1.26 by default, which is not supported by Kubesphere.
-So when running minikube, use this command:
+As of the time of writing, minikube supports Kubernetes version 1.26 by default, which is only partially supported by Kubesphere.
+You may use the latest version if you don't intend to use feature such as setting up multiple host-member cluster, or using KubeEdge.
+Otherwise, when running minikube, use this command:

 ```
 minikube start --kubernetes-version=v1.23.17 --cpus 3 --memory 4g